KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 64 bytes from 172.19.0.1: icmp_seq=1 ttl=64 time=0.081 ms
 ```

-### Containers on any docker network on the same host, are accessible from host computer:
+### Accessibility from host computer:
+All containers on any docker (bridge) network, are accessible from the host on the network layer.
+Below, we can see that our host computer can access containers from two different bridge networks.
 ```
 dockerhost]$ ping 172.18.0.2
 PING 172.18.0.2 (172.18.0.2) 56(84) bytes of data.